Shaiful967532/Basic_html_CV_site/README.md

-# It is a page where i practice html for creating a simple website of cv demo
+# It is a page where I practice html for creating a simple website of cv demo